-- A. Graduate of an accredited high school or GED (General Equivalency Diploma); - B. Successful completion of the following high school or college developmental courses with a

-"C" or better:

-- 1. Biology

-- 2. Chemistry

-- 3. Algebra I

-- 4. Algebra II or Geometry

-- C. Pre-admission test (ATI TEAS) meeting a minimum score of 66%.
-Applicants will be given one attempt per admission cycle; max number of attempts to twice a year. (testing fee payable at time of testing; proctoring fee must be paid in advance);
+- A. Graduate of an accredited high school or GED (General Equivalency Diploma); - B. Successful completion of the following high school or college developmental courses with a "C" or better: - 1.
+Biology - 2.
+Chemistry - 3.
+Algebra I - 4.
+Algebra II or Geometry - C. Pre-admission test (ATI TEAS) meeting a minimum score of 66% to be considered a viable candidate for admission.
+Applicants may attempt to take the ATI TEAS test twice per admission cycle while allowing 15 days between attempts for remediation.
+The test will be administered remotely and the fee will be paid directly to ATI. - D. Applicants who are not a U.S. citizen by birth must provide immigration or citizenship documentation.
+The College does not participate in the SEVIS program; - E. Negative complete criminal history and child protective screens; and - F. Negative drug screen.

-- D. Video upload of interview questions;

-- E. Applicants who are not a U.S. citizen by birth must provide immigration or citizenship documentation.
-The school does not participate in the SEVIS program;

-- F. Negative complete criminal history and child protective screens; and

-- G. Negative drug screen.